elegant-scipy/elegant-scipy/sphinx/content/ch1.md

     return(normed)
 ```

-This example illustrates some of the ways that NumPy arrays can make your code more elegant:
+The {ref}`RPMK function <code:intro>` illustrates some of the ways that NumPy arrays
+can make your code more elegant:

 - Arrays can be 1D, like lists, but they can also be 2D, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
 In our case, we are manipulating a 2D matrix.
 - Arrays can be operated on along *axes*.
 In the first line, we calculate the